Possessor/possessor/README.md

 `npm run watch`

+Whenever you update or install packages, or modify your database, ide-helper should be ran with this command:

+`composer ide-helper`

 ### Helpful Tips

 To access the PHP docker container as a shell, run the following helper command: